choudhmh/lumaa-spring-2025-swe/README.md

    - **Update an existing task** (e.g., mark complete, edit).
    - **Delete a task**.
    -
-Focus is not on the design but on the functionality making sure everythign works perfectly
+Focus is not on the design but on the functionality making sure everything works perfectly
 ---

 ## 🚀 Project Setup